-The Bull Shoals Field Station consists of three properties:
+The Bull Shoals Field Station consists of two properties:

 - Drury House — 5-acre leased property within the Drury Conservation Area (CA)

-- Ozarks Education Center — 3-acre MSU-owned property near Cedarcreek, MO
+- Ozarks Education Center & Chase Land— almost 1,200-acre MSU-owned property near Cedarcreek, MO

 Each property has its own unique set up, which is described below.
 Selecting the header for each section will take you to a more detailed inventory.

 The Drury House site includes a two-story stone house plus several smaller outbuildings.
 The house was originally constructed by Frank Drury in 1924.
 It is a 3 bedroom, 1 ½ bath house.
 The house itself is completely off-grid with a water well; an electric system of solar panels, battery storage, and backup generator; propane wall heaters; and, a peat-moss septic system.

 Currently, the house has bunk beds for 12 people indoors and 4 people on a screened-in porch, with enough space that additional cots or other sleeping accommodations can be arranged.
 It has an ADA-compliant restroom on the ground level and a bathroom with shower on the second floor.
 It also has a fully outfitted kitchen with a medium-sized propane refrigerator, stove/oven, microwave, coffee maker, etc.

 Pavilion and fire pit area

 A pavilion provides fresh-air cover from sun and rain.
 It is furnished with seven picnic tables and benches around the perimeter.
 There is also a large fire pit with a grilling grate adjacent to the pavilion.
 Where possible the field station has two firewood racks staff attempt to keep filled for visitor use.